ksullivan91/tech-stack/README.md

 Here's how to get started with this project:

-### Prerequisites

-Before you begin, make sure you have the following installed on your system:

-- Git
-- Docker
-- Docker Compose
-- Node.js (for running local commands and scripts)

 ### Cloning the Repository

 First, clone the repository to your local machine using Git: